Topological classification of time-asymmetry in unitary quantum processes: Results

-One question of interest is understanding when $H$ is equivalent to real matrix under the $\Lambda$-action.
-Equivalently, when is the gauge potential induced by $H$ equivalent to a trivial gauge potential.
-This question was solved in \cite{harrison2011quantum}.
-However, we are also interested in knowing when $H$ and $\overline{H}$ can be related by the $\Lambda$-action for the following reason.
+Understanding when $H$ is equivalent to a real matrix under the $\Lambda$-action is the same as knowing when the gauge potential induced by $H$ is equivalent to a trivial one.
+This question was solved in \cite{harrison2011quantum}, however the answer is also implied by our more general results.
+We are also interested in knowing when $H$ and $\overline{H}$ can be related by the $\Lambda$-action for the following reason.

 As previously mentioned, fixing a basis $B$ defines a complex conjugation involution on linear maps, $M \mapsto \overline{M}$.
 It is always the case that $P_{s\to f}(\overline{U(t)})=P_{s\to f}(U(t))$.
 But if $H$ and $\overline{H}$ can be related by the $\Lambda$-action, we have that